 Arthur is a tiny village located in the state of Nebraska.
 With a population of 120 people and just one neighborhood, Arthur is the 207th largest community in Nebraska.
 Arthur has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Arthur is generally considered to be a blue-collar town.
-52.63% of the Arthur workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Arthur, you'll notice that it is more blue-collar than most other communities in America.
+52.63% of Arthur’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Arthur is a village of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Arthur who work in office and administrative support (15.79%), teaching (10.53%), and community and social services (5.26%).

 Residents of the village have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.05 minutes getting to work every day.